patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/ServiceCard/ServiceCard.md

 ### Service card in a gallery

 This shows how cards can look side by side in a [gallery layout](/layouts/gallery).
+If you set `isFullHeight` property to `true`, the card height will fill the available space.

 ```js file="./ServiceCardGalleryExample.tsx"